Automata2023/automata2023.github.io/registration.markdown

 **Can I bring a guest to the welcome cocktail or to the social dinner?**

-Yes, please contact us directly to but a "+1" ticket for the events.
+Yes, please contact us directly to buy a "+1" ticket for the events.